Amaria BB

-Amaria BB (born Amaria Braithwaite, 2 March 2002) is a Jamaican-Guyanese R&B/dance hall singer-songwriter.
+Amaria BB (born Amaria Braithwaite, 2 March 2002) is a Jamaican–Guyanese R&B/Dancehall singer-songwriter.

 Biography

 Amaria BB was born Amaria Braithwaite, and lives in Hackney, London where she currently resides with her family.
 Amaria Braithwaite discovered her passion for singing when she was around 8 years old.
 In 2016, when she was 13 years old, Braithwaite was a contestant on the first season of the British TV show Got What It Takes?, in which she was the winner.
 A year later, she also appeared on the UK version of The Voice Kids.

 In 2019, when she was 17, her debut single "Cha$e the Bag" was released via Black Butter Records.
 Her breakthrough single "Slow Motion" was released two years later in May 2021.
 This led her to a deal with Columbia Records, as well as the opportunity to perform at the Strawberries & Creem Festival later that year, alongside the likes of Little Simz, Koffee and Burna Boy.
 She has been featured on BBC's Radio 1Xtra.

-Braithwaite's debut EP What's Done in the Dark was released on February 18, 2022, featuring the breakthrough single "Slow Motion".
-This was followed later that year by the single "Run", recorded for the Amazon Original series Jungle, and the Ding Dong-assisted single "Live Some Life".
-Her debut mixtape 6.9.4.2 was released on June 29, 2023.
+Braithwaite's debut EP What's Done in the Dark was released on 18 February 2022, featuring the breakthrough single "Slow Motion".
+This was followed later that year by the single "Run", recorded for the Amazon original series Jungle, and the Ding Dong-assisted single "Live Some Life".
+Her debut mixtape 6.9.4.2 was released on 29 June 2023.